lastefoto-ee/lastefoto-ee.github.io/content/en/project/babys-first-year/index.md

 ## Baby's First Year *1400* € (_partial payment available_)
 _Capture your baby's growth and development in their first year with 4 photo shoots.
 Save precious memories for when they are a newborn, 3-month-old, 6-month-old, and 1-year-old._

+{{% callout note %}}
+We will meet 4 times during the first year of your baby's life.
+The best time for a photo shoot is the first 14 days of your baby's life, then at three months, at half a year and at one year for a Cake smash style photo shoot.
+Photos from each photo shoot will be ready within 6 weeks.
+The final result (canvas, photo book, printed photos and USB stick) will be ready within two months after the last photo session.
+The photo shoot takes place in Tallinn, unless agreed otherwise.
+{{% /callout %}}

 Price includes:
 1. newborn photo shoot lasting 2-4 hours at LasteFoto studio;
 2. 3-4 various set-ups for the newborn;